christensenacademy/christensen-academy/modules/css-layouts/challenges/box-model-basics-challenge.md

 ####What the Picture doesn't Show

-* The top box adjusts its width as the browser resizes (i.e., its width is specified as a percent).
+* The `h1` box adjusts its width as the browser resizes (i.e., its width is specified as a percent).
-* The left and right margins on the top box also resize as the browser width adjusts (i.e., they must be specified as `auto`, which is the default).
+* The left and right margins on the `h1` box also resize as the browser width adjusts (i.e., they must be specified as `auto`, which is the default).
-* The margin on the right of the dotted box always stays exactly the same size as the browser adjusts size.
+* The margin on the right of the `p` box always stays exactly the same size as the browser adjusts size.
-* The bottom white box appears to be centered, but when the browser width adjusts, the margin on the left of the white box always stays the same.
+* The `div` box appears to be centered, but when the browser width adjusts, the margin on its left always stays the same.
-* The height of the dotted box is fixed.
+* The height of the `p` box is fixed.
 If the width of the browser becomes too small, text begins to spill out the bottom of this box--we call this overflow.

 ###Friendly Advice
 Don't forget to experiment as you go.
 Even if you miraculously get things to work the first time around, test yourself and your knowledge of how the box model works by trying something different.
 Take time to play around with things and really figure out how they work.